longgb246/pythonstudy/longgb/BigData/SparkLearning/pyspark_sql_module.md

         It requires that the schema of the class:DataFrame is the same as the schema of the table.
         Optionally overwriting any existing data.
         New in version 1.4.
-jdbc(url, table, mode=None, properties=None)            Saves the content of the DataFrame to an external database table via JDBC.
+xxxbc(url, table, mode=None, properties=None)            Saves the content of the DataFrame to an external database table via xxxBC.
         Note Don’t create too many partitions in parallel on a large cluster; otherwise Spark might crash your external database systems.
         Parameters:
-        url – a JDBC URL of the form jdbc:subprotocol:subname table – Name of the table in the external database. mode – specifies the behavior of the save operation when data already exists.
+        url – a xxxBC URL of the form xxxbc:subprotocol:subname table – Name of the table in the external database. mode – specifies the behavior of the save operation when data already exists.
         append: Append contents of this DataFrame to existing data.
         overwrite: Overwrite existing data.
-        ignore: Silently ignore this operation if data already exists. error (default case): Throw an exception if data already exists. properties – a dictionary of JDBC database connection arguments.
+        ignore: Silently ignore this operation if data already exists. error (default case): Throw an exception if data already exists. properties – a dictionary of xxxBC database connection arguments.
 Normally at least properties “user” and “password” with their corresponding values.
 For example { ‘user’ : ‘SYSTEM’, ‘password’ : ‘mypassword’ }
         New in version 1.4.
 json(path, mode=None, compression=None, dateFormat=None, timestampFormat=None)
         Saves the content of the DataFrame in JSON format (JSON Lines text format or newline-delimited JSON) at the specified path.